2021-2022 Terms and Conditions of Your Financial Aid Award Offer

 5. You must check your NSU email and financial aid account frequently

-NSU email (SharkLink) and Self-Service Banner (SSB) are the official means that the Office of Student Financial Assistance will use to communicate with you.
-We cannot stress enough how important it is for you to regularly check on your financial aid status and read emails sent to you from Enrollment and Student Services (ESS).
+NSU email and SharkLink are the official means that the Office of Financial Aid will use to communicate with you.
+We cannot stress enough how important it is for you to regularly check on your financial aid status and read emails sent to you from Financial Aid and Academic Records (FAAR).
 You may receive notifications about outstanding requirements that are preventing your funds from being disbursed or about changes in your eligibility, university and/ or federal and state funding.